 The seat is still at a reasonable level and should accommodate a range of riders in the years 5-9 age group.

-The four-stroke Suzuki engines are low on maintenance and I have always found them super reliable.
+The four-stroke Suzuki engines are low on maintenance and I have always found them super reliable and ideal for beginners.

 Like the PW-50 the accelerator throttle can be adjusted by an adult.

-If your child is more advanced in their riding then Kawasaki also has a next level model of the KLX110 which is the KLX110L which has a higher seat height and a manual clutch.
+If your child is more advanced in their riding, Kawasaki also has a next level model of the KLX110 which is the KLX110L which has a higher seat height and a manual clutch.

 The seat height comes in at 30.9 inches which gives you an extra 2inches of seat height vs the CRF125F.